Human trafficking in Bahrain: U.S. State Department reports

+The country was placed at "Tier 1" in 2018, and remained at Tier 1 in 2023.

-Prosecution
+Prosecution (2010)

 The Government of Bahrain made some progress in conducting anti-trafficking law enforcement efforts during the year.
 The 2008 Law to Combat Trafficking in Persons prohibits all forms of trafficking in persons and prescribes penalties ranging from three to 15 years’ imprisonment, which are sufficiently stringent and commensurate with those prescribed for other serious crimes, such as rape.

 The Bahrain government reported two new prosecutions and one new investigation under the anti-trafficking law in the reporting period; all three of these cases involved sex trafficking.
 One of the prosecutions involved a Bahraini employee of the Ministry of Interior and a Thai national accused of trafficking Asian women into prostitution.
 The other involved a Bahraini and a Russian national accused of trafficking Russian women.
 Furthermore, two Bahraini nationals were sentenced to life imprisonment in April and October 2009 for murdering their Indonesian and Ethiopian housemaids, respectively; the government reported that these cases contained elements of human trafficking.
 The government did not criminally prosecute any employers or labor agents for forced labor of migrant laborers, including domestic workers.

 There is some indication that government officials may be involved in human trafficking.
 NGOs and laborers assert that Bahraini officials provide Bahrainis with authorization to sponsor more expatriate workers than they could reasonably employ, and that in their private capacities, some officials illegally engage in “free visa” arrangements and withhold employees’ passports and salaries.
 The Royal Police Academy provided new police recruits with specific instruction on identifying trafficking victims during the reporting period.
 In addition, 29 law enforcement officers participated in a three-day trafficking-related investigations course run by International Organization for Migration (IOM), one of several anti-trafficking programs run by IOM in partnership with the Government of Bahrain.
 In early 2010, the Government of Bahrain centralized all trafficking-related prosecutions within the office of the Chief Prosecutor for the Manama district.